Dmedina88/SSB/README.md

-##Android Kotlin Flux
+## Android Kotlin MVVM + Flux

-yeoman generator to set up a flux MVVM type project for android with DI set up and debug draw
+yeoman generator to set up a flux MVVM(without databinding  lib by default) type project for android with DI set up and debug draw

-##how to run
+## How to run
 cd to generator-ssb
 run: npm link
 cd to folder you want to create app in